Legend Point: Trust offers the short cut to “yes.”

 Selling and marketing…and, of course, branding, is evolving.
 It continues to be more about trust, consistency and identity along with the experience a person has.

-My daughter walks in the house the other night and says, “Oh, I didn’t know you had another book out.
+My daughter walks in the house the other night (this was in 2009!) and says, “Oh, I didn’t know you had another book out.
 Finally, a good cover.”

 Now, I don’t know about her judgement, but the cover on Covert Persuasion is Red and Black.
 (True Crime section colors and of course red is a great selling color) Obviously the other 14 covers were too, “not hip.”
 Covert Persuasion, I can promise you, is “hip.”